tybottorff/bottorffdocs/notes/notes_for_self.md

  - **switch to limma rather than Seurat for bulk... just start from counts matrix, look for markers (`FindAllMarkers` equivalent) and try linear modeling for each peak using sorts in hypothesized differentiation order as like a "visit time" as I did for NCI irAE?
 Use Basilin code**
  - **look at quality of data as possible explanation for 2 DP CD57 outliers**
  - **try pseudotime/monocle in Kirsten's data (ask Basilin for data object? it's a different P3XX)**
+ - compare expansion levels of TCRseq in R vs. NR in Erin's data? would expect more expansion in R with more terminal cells?
+Did Erin already do this?
  - retry cluster profiler using background as all unique genes from peaks
  - check out ROAST, it's like GSEA?
  - try to incorporate/do something similar to what I did for mean gene set accessibilities but for gene coverage plots (i.e. weak purine signal in peaks but it looked stronger in coverage plots?)